The Golem: How He Came into the World: Plot

 Loew and the Golem return to the ghetto, spreading the news that the Jews are saved.
 Loew returns to his house and begins to notice erratic behaviour in the Golem.
 After managing to remove the amulet, he reads that upcoming astrological movements will cause Astaroth to possess the Golem and attack its creators.
 Loew is called down by his assistant to join in the celebrations in the street.
 As the community rejoices, the assistant goes to inform Miriam but finds her in bed with Florian.
 Devastated, he reanimates the Golem and orders it to remove Florian from the building, but the Golem, now under Astaroth's influence, outright throws Florian from the house's roof, killing him.
 Horrified, the assistant and Miriam flee, but the Golem sets fire to the building, and Miriam falls unconscious.

 Loew's assistant rushes to the synagogue to alert the praying Jews of the disaster, but upon their arrival at Loew's house, they find that it is burning, and both the Golem and Miriam are missing.
-Despaired, the community begs Loew to save them from the rampaging Golem.
+In despair, the community begs Loew to save them from the rampaging Golem.
 Loew performs a spell that removes Astaroth from the Golem.
 Promptly, the Golem, who is wandering the ghetto causing destruction, leaves Miriam (whom he has been dragging by the hair through the streets) lying on a stone surface and heads towards the ghetto gate.
 He breaks the gate open and sees a group of little girls playing.
 They all flee except for one, whom he picks up, having now a docile nature.
 Out of curiosity, she removes the amulet from the Golem; it drops her and collapses, unconscious.
 Loew finds Miriam, who awakens shortly after.
 Happily reunited, they are awkwardly joined by Loew's assistant, who informs him that the Jews are waiting for him by the gate.
 After Loew has left, the assistant promises Miriam that he will never tell anyone of her forbidden affair with Florian and asks for forgiveness for his actions in return.
 The Jews meanwhile gather at the gate to find the dead Golem.
 Rejoicing and praying, they carry it back into the ghetto, the Star of David appearing on the screen as the film ends.